ePages-de/epages-rest-php/README.md

 ### Example 2

-This example gets some shop information.
+Using this example, you can retrieve some shop information.

 ```php
 require_once("libraries/epages-rest-php.phar");